brc-dd/animated-tailwindcss/README.md

 #### From v2 to v3

-- We now requires at least Node.js v12 and Tailwind CSS v3.
-So first migrate to their newer versions.
+- We now require at least Tailwind CSS v3.
+So first upgrade it.
 Refer: [Tailwind CSS Upgrade Guide](https://tailwindcss.com/docs/upgrade-guide).
-Then run the command given in [the installation section](#installation).
+Then run the command given in [our installation section](#installation).

 - `animate-animated` class is no longer required.
 You can remove it.

 - Accessibility measures are no longer enforced by us.
-Refer [accessibility section](#accessibility).
+Refer [the accessibility section](#accessibility).

-- Change
+- _(Optional)_ Consider changing

   |               this | to                          |
   | -----------------: | :-------------------------- |